Hurricane Irma's Track Could Put South Carolina at Risk

 At this point, we really can't say in any definitive way the impacts on South Carolina--yet.

-However, the forecast models have made a big shift since last night, taking the storm further to the east.
+However, the forecast models have made a big shift since taking the storm further to the east.
 What does that mean?
-It means they believe the storm will to the north turn earlier, before it gets to South Florida.
+It means they believe the storm will turn the north turn earlier, before it gets to South Florida.
 If that were to happen, it would put us at a greater risk for a direct strike here in South Carolina.

 But we must caution: the models keep shifting, and we're still several days out.
 The tracks will almost inevitably shift again, which could mean that thinking will change again.